 Additionally, where the Fund invests in another UCITS or NURS managed by the HSBC Group, the Fund will, wherever possible, invest in a share class which has an Annual Management Charge of 0% to limit the effect of 'double-charging'.
-Where it is deemed to be appropriate for its investment strategy, a Fund will where possible invest in exchange traded funds (UCITS) managed by an associate.
-However, in these cases, the associate will also apply a management fee to the exchange traded fund and therefore the management fee will be paid indirectly by the Fund and its Shareholders.
-Such management fees will be reflected in the Ongoing Charges Figures (OCF) of the Fund.
+Where it is deemed to be appropriate for its investment strategy, a Fund will where possible invest in exchange traded funds (UCITS) and certain other collective investment schemes managed by an associate.
+This may include exchange traded funds and other collective investment schemes which do not operate a share class with a 0% annual management charge, for example where they only operate one share class.
+Therefore, in these cases, the associate will also apply a management fee to the exchange traded fund or other collective investment scheme and as a result the management fee will be paid indirectly by the Fund and its Shareholders.
+In some cases, a rebate will be paid by the exchange traded fund or other collective investment scheme which will be paid into the Fund.
+All such management fees will be reflected in the Ongoing Charges Figure (OCF) of the Fund.